 LEARNING PHILOSOPHY

-As musicians and retired organic farmers, our program includes daily exposure to music and a deep appreciation for the natural world.
+As musicians and former organic farmers, our program includes daily exposure to music and a deep appreciation for the natural world.
 Along with beginning lessons on piano and violin, our daily schedule includes singing and dancing as well as ear training.
-Violin, trombone or ukulele played by one of our staff will certainly be heard on a regular basis.
-Our outdoor classroom includes plants that the children can help cultivate, tend and harvest as the seasons allow.
-Daily walks in our neighborhood will expose the students to the changing seasons and natural world around us, and our classroom lessons will include units centered around some element of biology.
+Violin, trombone or ukulele, played by one of our staff, will be heard on a regular basis.

 TAKE THE FIRST STEP